 Then another black homeless man approaches us, at first to ask for money, which neither of us have (I only have my credit card on me) and he joins the conversation.
 He is the total opposite of Opie (we introduced ourselves at some point before the other guy joined us): he feels that being black per definition gives every black person a disadvantage and white people owe the black community because of history and he is homeless because he refuses to have a job–he equates that with slavery.

-So the two of them get into it, New Guy pretty much saying that Opie is an Uncle Tom (and I can’t disagree completely) and Opie saying that nobody owes him anything and nobody owes the black community anything, that everyone is responsible for themselves.
-When I have a chance, I argue that my kids, with their private school educations and after-school acting and film classes, definitely have a huge head start compared to poor black kids in the Bronx, that even if they feel responsible for themselves, they’re always going to start at the back of the line.
+So the two of them get into it, New Guy pretty much saying that Opie is an Uncle Tom (and I can’t disagree completely) and Opie saying that nobody owes him anything and nobody owes the white community anything, that everyone is responsible for themselves.
+When I have a chance, I argue that my white kids, with their private school educations and after-school acting and film classes, definitely have a huge head start compared to poor black kids in the Bronx, that even if they feel responsible for themselves, they’re always going to start at the back of the line.
 New Guy agrees and adds that even in the black community, people are racist, based on how light or dark-skinned they are, instead of all being brothers.
 (He’s very dark-skinned.)

 Then Opie says his parents were wealthy folks in Nigeria and that some of his brothers who had everything handed to them ended up being bums, and that sometimes having a hard start makes you tough.
 Upon hearing that, New Guy, missing the point or not caring about it, rips into Opie for being Nigerian (he isn’t–he was born here) and coming to this country and thinking he knows everything even though his people didn’t have The Struggle.